 There are many travel methods for the large state of Alaska.
 The two most popular ways to see the state are by renting a car or riding the Alaska Railroad.
 If you choose one of our Self Drive Tours they include a rental car, and you have the advantage of being masters of your own schedule.
 With our fully pre-planned itineraries you will know where you are staying at night, but you can make stops along the road for scenic lookouts, go for a hike or take an one of many possible excursions along the way.
 If you choose to travel by railroad, you will be able to admire the scenery without worrying about doing the driving.
 Also, there will be a guide on-board to inform you about the state and its history, point out wildlife and answer questions.
 Our Alaska Railroad Tours are a great choice for many visitors who are also taking an Alaska Cruise Vacation.

 What are the benefits of traveling with an 'Escorted Group'?

-If you enjoy having a knowledgeable guide handle all the details of your tour, then Escorted Group Tours are for you.
+If you enjoy having a knowledgeable guide handle all the details of your tour, then our Alaska Escorted Group Tour is for you.
 The group size of no more than 50 people allows you to build relationships with other travelers who share your interests.
 Since your tour leader handles all the arrangements, you can sit back, relax and enjoy your vacation without having to worry about where you are going next or when you need to be there.
 Informative city tours and some meals and day excursions are also included.

 Where will I be staying?